 Old age can sometimes be associated with a loss of independence or freedom, as people lose the ability to perform tasks they learnt as teenagers or even as children.
-Options such as long-term care, also known as aged care in Australia, can help people live as independently and safely as possible – especially within the comforts of their own home.
-Long-term care focuses on personalised services to help maximise a person’s quality of life, adapting to their needs over time.
+Options such as long-term care, also known as aged care in Sydney, Australia, can help people live as independently and safely as possible – especially within the comforts of their own home.
+Long-term care focuses on personalised aged care services to help maximise a person’s quality of life, adapting to their needs over time.

 Activities of Daily Living (ADLS)